Free Rocks and Minerals Packet (25 pages)

 And one last recommendation if you have younger kids (preschool age), my kids really liked Let’s Go Rock Collecting (Let’S-Read-And-Find-Out Science.
 Stage 2) (affiliate link)

-One book that talks specifically about metamorphic rocks is Baking and Crushing.
-It is recommended for grades 1-3.
+Baking and Crushing is recommended for grades 1-3.
 That goes right along with our “baked metamorphic rock activities here with crayons and here with cake and core sampling!

 We also got a rock kit with different samples of sedimentary, metamorphic and igneous rocks.
 We got the small version (with 15 rocks): American Educational Introductory Rock Collection (affiliate link).